MIKObscura/cmus_local_scrobbler/README.md

 # Introduction
-This is just a project I made for fun to learn Ruby a bit.
+This is just a project I made for fun and to learn Ruby.
 I know lastfm exists and can be used with cmus but I wanted to do this for fun and do whatever I want with the data collected.

 **Note: this program can only run if an instance of cmus is running!**